- Environment & Conservation

-How can you fertilize and help keep our waters clean?
+How can you grow a healthy lawn and garden and help keep our waters clean?

-Fertilizer isn't a problem -- if it's used carefully.
-If you use too much fertilizer or apply it at the wrong time, it can easily wash off your lawn or garden into storm drains and then flow untreated into lakes or streams.
+If it's used carefully.
+If you use too much fertilizer or apply it at the wrong time, or spread pesticides like weed-and-feed, they can easily wash off your lawn or garden into storm drains and then flow untreated into lakes or streams.

 Just as it does in your garden, fertilizer in lakes and streams makes plants grow.
 In water bodies, extra fertilizer can mean extra algae and aquatic plant growth.